 - they develop an infection or sore that will not heal

 Diabetes needs ongoing monitoring, and the treatment can change over time.
-Information about diet and exercise is vital to enable a doctor to outline a proper treatment plan for each person individually.
+Information about diet and exercise is vital for a doctor to outline a proper treatment plan for each individual.